linz/geostore/USAGE.md

 [SpatioTemporal Asset Catalogs (STAC)](https://stacspec.org/) format and data files, which are called "assets" in STAC.

-The Geostore performs many checks on datasets.
+Geostore performs many checks on datasets.
 If any of the checks fail the dataset will not be imported, so it's important to know what they are.
 The following list is a reference of all the checks which are currently in place.